saksham324/tiny-search-engine/grading_Lab5-saksham324.md

 ### Overall deductions:

-* -5 for no unit testing
+* -5 for no unit testing (updated by TP to -4 for no unit tests)